 In 2007, SAAPRI began the second phase of this project, using the same methodology.
 This time, the oral histories were expanded to include interviewees from downstate Illinois and beyond the Chicago metro area.
-Through community forums and dialogues, SAAPRI is in the process of creating and distributing a publication that provides a pictorial and narrative history of the South Asian immigrant experience.
+Through community forums and dialogues, SAAPRI created and distributed a publication that provides a pictorial and narrative history of the South Asian immigrant experience.